-- 1. Complementary products based on differences in climate and social organization [like colonial trade, HB] gave way to competitive products traded according to Ricardian comparative advantage...':5 - 2.
-'Market links to industry clearly demarcated agriculture as a capitalist economic sector...' (for example, growing use of chemical and mechanical inputs to farming, and advances in transport, notably the railways);6 - 3.
-'The complementarity between commercial sectors of industry and agriculture, which originated in international trade and remained dependent on it, was paradoxically internalized within nationally organized economies', both in Europe and the (now independent) settler states (ibid 102, emphases in original).
+- 1. 'Complementary products based on differences in climate and social organization [like colonial trade, HB] gave way to competitive products traded according to Ricardian comparative advantage...', thus 'the first price-governed [international] market in an essential means of life' (Friedmann 2004, 125). - 2.
+'Market links to industry clearly demarcated agriculture as a capitalist economic sector...' (for example, growing use of chemical and mechanical inputs to farming, and advances in transport, notably the railways);9